How To Add Charts And Graphs To WordPress

 • Scatter chart

-The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Several options are available for each chart that let you customize their look.
+The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+Various options are available for each chart that let you further customize their settings.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your visitors can see your charts and graphs on their mobile browsers without requiring the installation of any additional software.
+Your site visitors can see your charts and graphs on their mobile web browsers without having to install any additional software.

-Locate the plugin in the search results section and click Install Now
+Locate the entry in the search results area and click Install Now

 Click OK to proceed …